 Neutral shades like beige, gray, or taupe provide a stable foundation for warm and cool colors.
 Warm colors are inviting and tend to advance toward the viewer.
 But cooler colors recede and evoke feelings of cold.

-Using warm and cool colors with a neutral shade balances out the visual impact of the colors.
-It also creates a cohesive artwork.
+Using warm and cool colors with a neutral shade balances out the visual impact and creates cohesive artwork.

 Frequently Asked Questions (FAQ)FAQ